 Companies worldwide use GPS to time-stamp business transactions, providing a consistent and accurate way to maintain records and ensure their traceability.
-Major investment banks use GPS to synchronize their network computers located around the world.
+Major financial institutions use GPS to obtain precise time for setting internal clocks used to create financial transaction timestamps.
 Large and small businesses are turning to automated systems that can track, update, and manage multiple transactions made by a global network of customers, and these require accurate timing information available through GPS.

 The U.S. Federal Aviation Administration (FAA) uses GPS to synchronize reporting of hazardous weather from its 45 Terminal Doppler Weather Radars located throughout the United States.